French lessons in Sydney

 Scroll down for details!

-Completed the French Beginner 1 course at the French Centre or a French beginner course elsewhere and you lead a busy life?
+Completed the French Beginner 1 course at the French Centre or at least 20 hours of formal French tuition elsewhere?
 Our French Beginner 2 course consisting of one 2.5 hour class per week, for a total of 8 weeks (20 hours tuition) and corresponding to level A1.2 of the Common European Framework of Reference for Languages - is the course for you.

 Starting dates & times: